-In accordance with the screenshots attached to the Complaint, at the time of drafting the Complaint, the Domain Name resolved to a website through which the Respondent was selling the unauthorized hair products under the OLAPLEX trademark (the "Website").
+At the time of drafting the Complaint, the Domain Name resolved to the website offering purported Complainant's NFTs in exchange for Ethereum cryptocurrency ("Website").
 As of the date of this Decision, the Domain Name resolves to an inactive website.